webdott/articles/ckcp6iuom003b8vs1e5svas2t.md

 And that's it, commit your file changes to your Github repository and you once you input your respective values, you should see them in the database table.

 ![success_message.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594926531092/6KFcZFqvQ.png)

+You should check your table and see your input details.

+*#DevBlogging*